paytonharris/Collector/README.md

 # Collector

-## A website to test various ideas
+## A game where you play as a garbage collector process.

-More info coming soon!
+As you clean up unused code, you discover you can use the leftover code to your advantage.